Building Relationships with Candidates for Elected Office at the Local, State, and Federal Levels

 - Show an Interest in Their Interests

 Ask about their priorities, what they think, and why.
-Position yourself as a subject matter expert, but connect with their interests.
-Do not assume the candidate has anything but an introductory level of knowledge about your issue—you are the expert, and you can influence the candidate’s policy priorities, position statements, and campaign promises.
+Position yourself as a subject matter expert in early childhood education while also connecting your message to their areas of interest.
+Do not assume the candidate has a deep knowledge of early childhood issues—you bring the expertise that can help shape their understanding and policy priorities, position statements, and campaign promises.

 - Don’t Waste Time

-Be prepared and succinct—the candidate will not have much time.
-Practice explaining 3 to 5 key points, and prepare a few questions for the candidate related to early childhood education.
-If you are distributing materials about your organization or about early childhood, be sure the materials are succinct, contain consistent messaging, and are easy to navigate.
+Be prepared and concise—candidates and their team may not have much time.
+Practice explaining 3 to 5 key messages and prepare a few questions for the candidate related to early childhood education.
+If you are distributing materials about your organization or about early childhood, be sure that they are short, accessible, and reinforce your message.
+Clarity and focus increase the likelihood your message will be remembered and acted on.

 - Know How to Respond to Opposition